alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 The web app and the safe haven are completely seperate, the web app reveals what tier the project should be but is not connected to the safe haven or project data - its only purpose is to digitally logs assessmnets and generate a Tier for the project.
 Any generated tiers must be communicated to REG/IT so that they can match the environemnt used for the project to its sensitivity tier.

 Data providers, PIs and in cases, a referee must all log into the web app seperately to record their assessmnet of the projetc.
 When all assessmnets are completed and in agreement - a tier is officially assighned to the project.
-Anyone doine an assessment will need to be able to access the data in question - otherwise they will be unable to answer the questions.
+Anyone doing an assessment will need to be able to access the data in question - otherwise they will be unable to answer the questions.

 As a project manager, you must set up new users, projects and work packages within the Data Assessment App so that PIs and data providers can simply log in and see what they have been assighned to do.